hepplerj/cv/web-cv.md

 Digital history review of Jay Taylor, *Follow the Money: A Spatial Historty of In-Lieu Programs for Western Federal Lands* (Stanford Spatial History Project), in *Western Historical Quarterly* (Fall 2018). <https://doi.org/10.1093/whq/why049>

-Digital history review of *American Panorama: An Atlas of United States History* (University of Richmond), in *Journal of American History* (March 2017), DOI: 10.1093/jahist/jaw624.
+Digital history review of *American Panorama: An Atlas of United States History* (University of Richmond), in *Journal of American History* (March 2017). <https://doi.org/10.1093/jahist/jaw624>

-Digital history review of *North Dakota: People Living on the Land* (State Historical Society of North Dakota), in *The Public Historian* (May 2017), DOI: 10.1525/tph.2017.39.2.104.
+Digital history review of *North Dakota: People Living on the Land* (State Historical Society of North Dakota), in *The Public Historian* (May 2017). <https://doi.org/10.1525/tph.2017.39.2.104>

 Review of Bradley Shreve, *Red Power Rising: The National Indian Youth Council and the Origins of Native Activism* (University of Oklahoma Press), in *South Dakota History* (Spring 2012).